rongjiecomputer/minimal-emscripten/readme.md

 ### Use case supported.

+- `TOTAL_MEMORY`, `TOTAL_STACK`, `GLOBAL_BASE` and `STATIC_BUMP` are determined in code generation rather than in runtime, I doubt if any user actually tunes them in runtime.
-- Assume latest browser, so WebAssembly mode only.
+- Assume latest browser, no polyfill, native WebAssembly mode only.
+- `MODULARIZE` mode only and exports as little functions as possible, this allows closure compiler to do more DCE.
 - Only uses simple C libraries such as `printf`.
 - NO GL, SDL etc. Write your own JS code to handle keyboard/mouse interaction, graphic and audio.
   `.wasm` should only do maths operations.
-- No `EM_ASM`.
+- No `EM_ASM`, a very bad practice in my opinion.
 - Directly call WebAssembly functions (`instance.exports.main()`), no wrapper function (`ccall`, `cwrap`).
+- No `ccall`, string stuff and other utilities for JS convenience in _generated code_.
+I might put some string/array helper functions in a separate util.js and user can optionally include it, but still no for `ccall` and `cwrap`.

-[binjigb](https://github.com/binji/binjgb) statisfies most of these contraints.
+[binjgb](https://github.com/binji/binjgb) statisfies most of these contraints.

 ```js
 // See demo.html